 A systematic review of methods was not undertaken.
 Instead, we compiled a list of methods that we have used ourselves, seen others use, or that appeared a promising potential solution.
 This produced a list of ten methods, which fit broadly into one of four classes:

-Simple and naïve methods (methods one and two).
-A very naïve method is method one, independent sampling.
-A less naïve method is method two, in which the same random number approach is used;
+Naïve or simple methods (methods one and two).
+The most naïve method is method one: independent sampling.
+A simple method is method two, in which the same percentile is used to sample from each distribution;

 Resampling and replacement methods (methods three to six), where draws from independent distributions are either selectively resampled or replaced with a value which ensures monotonicity;